 (MLOps, Predictions) Data that contains prediction requests and results from the model.

 (MLOps, Predictions) An environment configured to manage deployment predictions on an external system, outside of DataRobot.
 Prediction environments allow you to configure deployment permissions and approval processes.
-Once configured, you can specify a prediction environment for use by DataRobot models running on the Portable Prediction Server and for remote models monitored by the MLOps agent.
+Once configured, you can specify a prediction environment for use by DataRobot models running on the Portable Prediction Server and for remote models monitored by the MLOps monitoring agent.

 A visualization that helps to illustrate what drives predictions on a row-by-row basis—they provide a quantitative indicator of the effect variables have on a model, answering why a given model made a certain prediction.
 It helps to understand why a model made a particular prediction so that you can then validate whether the prediction makes sense.
 See also SHAP, XEMP.